 7 Days | Folk Rituals • Rural Bengal • Pre–New Year Traditions • Urban & Industrial Life

-Lal Kach Puja (Red Glass Festival) is a rare and visually striking folk ritual practiced in parts of rural Bangladesh just before Pohela Boishakh (Bengali New Year).
-Rooted in agrarian belief systems, the ritual symbolizes protection, purification, and the welcoming of prosperity.
-Devotees carry red glass objects—believed to ward off evil and misfortune—while participating in village-based ceremonies, processions, and offerings.
+Lal Kach Puja (Red Glass Festival) is a rare and visually powerful folk ritual practiced in rural Bangladesh just before Pohela Boishakh (Bengali New Year).
+Rooted in agrarian belief systems, the ritual symbolizes protection, purification, and prosperity.
+Devotees carry red glass objects believed to ward off evil and misfortune while participating in village ceremonies, processions, and offerings.

-This 7-Day Lal Kach Cultural Photography Tour is designed as a deep cultural immersion, blending indigenous folk rituals with rural village life, agrarian traditions, river-based urban culture, and intense industrial labour narratives.
+This Lal Kach cultural photography tour is designed as a deep documentary experience, combining folk rituals, rural village life, agrarian traditions, river-based urban culture, and industrial labour narratives.
+It is ideal for photographers, filmmakers, anthropologists, and cultural storytellers seeking authentic and respectful access to living traditions in Bangladesh.

 • Duration: 7 Days / 6 Nights